Tell Cronote

 Common questions

-Why don't plain reminders work for ADHD?
+Why don't regular reminders work for ADHD?

 Can I set up ADHD medication reminders?